Poh-BrainMemLab/BrainMemLab/_members/JiaHouPoh.md

   scholar: https://scholar.google.com.sg/citations?user=zYrPBRYAAAAJ&hl=en&oi=ao
 ---

-Jia-Hou is a Research Assistant Professor at the [Center for Sleep and Cognition](https://medicine.nus.edu.sg/csc/) at the [National University of Singapore](https://nus.edu.sg/).
-He enjoys learning about how the brain learns, analyzing fights, and motivating his dogtoral-fellow, [Melo](_members/MeloPoh.md) to walk.
+Jia-Hou (JH) is a Research Assistant Professor at the [Center for Sleep and Cognition](https://medicine.nus.edu.sg/csc/) at the [National University of Singapore](https://nus.edu.sg/).
+He enjoys learning about how the brain learns, brewing coffee, and motivating his dogtoral-fellow, [Melo](_members/MeloPoh.md) to walk.